-Our amazing team volunteers an average of 400 hours a month
+Our amazing team volunteers almost 5,000 hours a year

-Volunteers are at the very heart of Victoria Lifeline.
-Our medical alert system is installed by a dedicated group of Home Service volunteers who are committed to the clients we serve.
+Our medical alert system is installed by a dedicated group of Home Service Volunteers who are committed to the clients we serve.
 Trained and supported by a full-time Volunteer Coordinator, the Home Service Representative is an integral part of this organization.

 What to expect when you volunteer with us:

 - We offer flexible daytime hours during the week.